t1st3-deprecate/xmlrpc-message-umd/README.md

 grunt build
 ```

-You can also launch the `grunt serve` task to load the `demo` folder in your browser and benefit from livereload of the page in the browser once you edit one of your source file or one of the example files:
+You can also launch the `grunt serve` task to load the `demo/amd` folder in your browser and benefit from livereload of the page in the browser once you edit one of your source file or one of the example files:

 ```
 grunt serve